rimarque/Philosophers/README.md

 $ ./philo <n_philo> <time_to_die> <time_to_eat> <time_to_sleep> <OPCIONAL(n_eat)>
 ```
 ## 🥇 **Testing**
-In order for the simulation to run smoothly, with no philosophers dying of starvation, the parameters need to be set properly.
-Because there is only one fork per philosopher, and the philosophers need two forks to eat, they must take turns eating.
+In order for the simulation to run smoothly, ensuring no philosophers die of starvation, the parameters need to be set properly.
+As there is only one fork per philosopher and they require two forks to eat, they must take turns eating.

-If there is an **even number** of philosofers, half the philosophers can it at a time, taking two shifts so that every philosofer as time to eat:
+If there is an even number of philosophers, half of them can eat at a time, taking two shifts so that every philosopher has time to eat:
-- **Time_to_die** must be equal or greater than **double the time_to_eat** plus 10 (for tolerance): this ensures that philosophers have enough time to take turns eating before facing starvation.
+- **Time_to_die** must be equal to or greater than **double the time_to_eat** plus 10 (for tolerance).
+This ensures that philosophers have enough time to take turns eating before facing starvation.

 If there is an **odd number** of philosofers, it takes three shifts so that every philosofer as time to eat:
-- **Time_to_die** must be equal or greater than **triple the time_to_eat** plus 10 (for tolerance): this ensures that philosophers have enough time to take turns eating before facing starvation
+- **Time_to_die** must be equal to or greater than **triple the time_to_eat** plus 10 (for tolerance).
+This ensures that philosophers have sufficient time to take turns eating before facing starvation.

-**Time_to_die** must be equal or greater than the sum of **time_to_eat** plus **time_to_sleep** plus 10 (for tolerance): this ensures that a philosopher has enough time to eat and sleep before potentially starving.
+**Time_to_die** must be equal to or greater than the sum of **time_to_eat** plus **time_to_sleep** plus 10 (for tolerance).
+This ensures that a philosopher has enough time to eat and sleep before potentially starving.

 ### Lets test for an even number of philosophers!
 With **time_to_die** >= **time_to_eat** * 2 + 10  &  **time_to_die** >= **time_to_eat** + **time_to_sleep** + 10: the philosophers will never starv and the simulation wont stop